 - For the cancer mortality rates, some results are suppressed by Statistics Canada to meet the confidentiality requirements of the Statistics Act.

-The Canadian results include data from all provinces and territories, even if the province-specific result was suppressed.
+The Canadian results include data from all provinces, even if the province-specific result was suppressed.
 When data was not reportable for 2 or more provinces, 2 years of data were combined, where possible, for all provinces to allow for reporting across most provinces.
 As a result, 2 years of data were combined for the following indicators:

 - OECD: Rate of Foreign Body Left in During Procedure